antarctica/ansible-postgresql-client/README.md

 			* The password to use for this combination of `hostname`, `port`, `database`, `username` and `password`

 ## Changelog

+### 0.2.0 - November 2014

+* Fixing separation of PostgreSQL and Unix user accounts for app and controller users.

 ### 0.1.1 - October 2014